Volunteering abroad is a popular way to travel these days. In fact, there are many reasons why volunteering in a foreign country is beneficial:

 Have you volunteered abroad?
 What was your volunteering experience and how did you judge its impact?

 If you haven’t been, consider volunteering in Uganda with The Real Uganda.
+Here’s what’s going on over the coming months!

-We are always looking for volunteers who value cultural exchange and locally led community transformation.
+We are always looking for volunteers who value cultural exchange and locally-led community transformation.